ScaledMap/LoadOut/README.md

 If you don't provide information about5 a website, it will try and scrape it.
 Kinda doubt there would be enough requests to cause any problems.

 If you try and import your bookmarks a second time, it will only add the new bookmarks.
 So you can update it by importing your firefox bookmarks multiple times.
-Yeah. cool stuff. lol also going to work on the add icons sections.
-It had a mange passwords section.
-Removed that for now.
-At least I have the basic stuff working. lol shouldn't completly stop working because an api key expired.
-That has happend a lot.

 -----------------------------------------
 Even if you don't really feel the application would be all that useful.
 The default bookmarks i have set up are kind of great.
 Stumbleupon(god i used to love that), literally like every guitar scale ever, python tutorials.
 Keeping track of my backing tracks is nice too.